-On behalf of the Board of Directors, I cordially invite you to attend the 2002 Annual Meeting of Shareholders of Tanger Factory Outlet Centers, Inc. to be held on Friday, May 17, 2002 at 10 o'clock a.m. at the O. Henry Hotel, 624 Green Valley Road, Greensboro, North Carolina, (336) 854-2000, for the following purposes:
+On behalf of the Board of Directors, I cordially invite you to attend the 2003 Annual Meeting of Shareholders of Tanger Factory Outlet Centers, Inc. to be held on Friday, May 9, 2003 at 10 o'clock a.m. at the O. Henry Hotel, 624 Green Valley Road, Greensboro, North Carolina, (336) 854-2000, for the following purposes:

-- 1. To elect directors to serve for the ensuing year; - To transact such other business as may properly come before the meeting or any adjournment(s) thereof.
+- 1. To elect directors to serve for the ensuing year; - 2.
+To ratify amendments to the Share Option Plan and the Unit Option Plan to increase from 1,750,000 to 2,250,000 the aggregate number of Common Shares and Units which may be issued under the Share Option Plan and the Unit Option Plan; and, - To transact such other business as may properly come before the meeting or any adjournment(s) thereof.

-Only common shareholders of record at the close of business on April 5, 2002, will be entitled to vote at the meeting or any adjournment(s) thereof.
+Only common shareholders of record at the close of business on March 31, 2003, will be entitled to vote at the meeting or any adjournment(s) thereof.

 Information concerning the matters to be considered and voted upon at the Annual Meeting is set out in the attached Proxy Statement.
-Our 2001 Annual Report for the year ended December 31, 2001 is also enclosed.
+Our 2002 Annual Report for the year ended December 31, 2002 is also enclosed.

-It is important that your shares be represented at the 2002 Annual Meeting regardless of the number of shares you hold and whether or not you plan to attend the meeting in person.
+It is important that your shares be represented at the 2003 Annual Meeting regardless of the number of shares you hold and whether or not you plan to attend the meeting in person.
 Please complete, sign and date the enclosed proxy card and return it as soon as possible in the accompanying envelope.
 This will not prevent you from voting your shares in person if you subsequently choose to attend the meeting.